mozilla/moztrap/docs/userguide/model/library.rst

 * **Suite** - (optional) The existing suite to which you want this case to belong.
   You can also add cases to suites later.
+* **ID Prefix** - (optional) A string that will be displayed as part of the case ID.
+This can be a component name, or any string that is pertinent.
+  This is also supported when filtering by ID.
+You can filter by the prefix only, by the ID, or by the prefix-ID combination.
 * **Name** - The summary name for the case.
 * **Description** - Any description, pre-conditions, links or notes to associate with the case.
 This field is displayed while running the test.